 Restorative dental procedures aim to repair the smile after teeth have been damaged or lost.
 Dr. Passes and his team can use restorative dentistry to heal a wide range of dental problems, including:

 - Dental decay & cavities

 - Tooth replacement

-No matter how big or small the problem, our team of dental experts is dedicated to designing a treatment plan that helps you achieve an optimal smile as quickly and conveniently as possible.
-Our Great Neck restorative dentist, Dr. Passes, is an expert in a variety of restorative dental procedures including dental implants, root canals, crowns, bridges, and dental fillings.
+No matter how big or small the problem, our dental experts are dedicated to designing a treatment plan that helps you achieve an optimal smile as quickly and conveniently as possible.
+Dr. Passes is an expert in a variety of restorative dental procedures including dental implants, root canals, crowns, bridges, and dental fillings.

-Dental implants have fast become one of the best ways to replace teeth, and it’s not hard to see why.
-While they’re not the only option for replacing a missing tooth, they’re one of the most lifelike, durable, and long-lasting, and implants also help prevent bone loss problems that can come from other treatments like dentures.
 This is because dental implants are made from titanium, which possesses the unique property of osseointegration: the implant literally fuses to the bone in your jaw, creating a rock-solid foundation that handles bite pressure the same way a natural tooth would.
-This makes implants highly effective, and with proper care, an implant can last a lifetime.

 Ever heard the phrase “I’d rather have a root canal?”
 While this may be a well-known idiom, the truth is that root canals are far from the painful procedures they’re made out to be.

 Root canals are used to treat a tooth with advanced dental decay, where bacteria have penetrated the enamel and dentin and infected the fleshy pulp at the center of the tooth.
 Without proper treatment, the infection can then spread into the jaw, threatening both the affected tooth and nearby teeth.